testillano/h2agent/README.md

 -k|--udp-socket-path <value>
   UDP unix socket path.

+-o|--udp-output-socket-path <value>
+  UDP unix output socket path.
+Written for every response received.
+This socket must be previously created by UDP server (bind()).
+  Try this bash recipe to create an UDP server socket (or use another udp-server-h2client instance for that):
+     $ path="/tmp/udp2.sock"
+     $ rm -f ${path}
+     $ socat -lm -ly UNIX-RECV:"${path}" STDOUT

+[--udp-output-value <value>]
+  UDP datagram to be written on output socket, for every response received.
+By default, original received datagram is used (@{udp}).
+Same patterns described above are valid for this parameter.

 [-w|--workers <value>]
   Number of worker threads to post outgoing requests and manage asynchronous timers (timeout, pre-delay).
   Defaults to system hardware concurrency (8), however 2 could be enough.